Recess (break): Common recess activities

 Games and play both occur on playgrounds, so it is important to differentiate between the two when discussing activities in which children engage at recess.
 One way to view their uniqueness is to look at the function of their rules.
 Games, such as basketball, have concrete rules that result in penalties when broken.
-Play rules, on the other hand, are flexible and can change at the discretion of the players.
+Play rules are flexible and can change at the discretion of the players.
 There are times though when kids will bend the concrete rules of some games to make new versions of these games that may or may not be remembered in future times of play.

 Recess activities run the gamut from simple to complex.
 Children's gender and age affects their recess recreation choices.
-The youngest children in elementary schools (kindergarten through second grade) prefer the simplest activities such as chase, kickball, jump rope, and unstructured games.
+The youngest children in elementary schools, kindergarten to second grade, prefer the simplest activities such as chase, kickball, jump rope, and unstructured games.
 As the school year progresses, it has been observed that chase games diminish and ball games increase.
-By the time children are in upper elementary school (grades three through five), they prefer sports and social sedentary behavior like talking.
+By the time children are in upper elementary school, grades three to five, they prefer sports and social sedentary behavior like talking.